kilgarenone/boileroom/README.md

-# Non-opinionated boilerplate for preact/webpack/babel.
-All the essential plumbing for delivering good bundles at your mildest dream.
+All the essential plumbings to deliver good bundles for your mildest dream.